-Figure 37.
+Figure 39.
 Read mode options.

 Multiple base register components are assembled into a register set by using a big OR gate to combine their bus side data read port bits.
 Placement of each individual base register within the register set address space is governed by an input parameter to each base register component.
-Access to the register set is via special instructions, a shim component, and the internal ALU mux.
+Access to the register set is via special REG instructions and the internal ALU mux.

 Unlike their ASIC brethren, one nice thing that soft processor cores have going for them is they don't need huge gobs of configuration registers.
 Want a timer?
-Write one in verilog, connect it to an interrupt, and it's game over.
+Write one in SystemVerilog, connect it to an interrupt, and it's game over.
 Want 8 UARTs?
-No problem - you don't have to put them in until you really need them and you can take them out later when you don't.
+No problem - you don't have to put them in until you really need them and you can take them out later if / when you don't.

-The Hive internal register set is located at the bottom of the address space (base 0x0000) and includes the following basic functionality:
+The Hive internal register set includes the following basic functionality: